zacwest/ZSWTappableLabel/README.md

 1. `Privacy Policy` (link)
 1. ` or ` (static text)
 1. `Terms of Service` (link)

+When you set a `longPressDelegate`, an additional action on links is added to perform the long-press gesture.
+You should configure the `longPressAccessibilityActionName` to adjust what is read to users.

 ## Interaction with gesture recognizers